We continue a journey along the line of the Central Var metre-gauge railway. We travel from Saint-Jeannet to Vence!

 Another view of Saint-Jeannet Station.

-Immediately after leaving the Tunnel de les Champignonnieres the railway crosses the River Cagnes.
+Immediately after leaving the Tunnel de les Champignonnieres the railway crossed the River Cagnes.
 This steep valley provided the necessary water powers for a series of mills and the road, at this point in the valley was named Chemins de Moulins – the Road of Mills.
 The mills were predominantly Olive Oil Mills.

 In the maps above, two show the line of the railway.
 The lower map is dated 1833.
 The railway, in both cases has been added to the map by hand.
 There are 8 mills shown and further details can be found on this link: http://sentiers.village.free.fr/Photos/Moulins/Moulins.htm.